w3f/Grants-Program/applications/msai.md

 Extention module to connect to NHS app and other health systems around the work.
 Already negotiated with NHS Heal app team
 Please include here

-Promotion will be through parternships with private and public clinics Promotion will be through coin giveaways on the side chain.
+Offchain bridger for faster processing in case of trusted thirdparties Promotion will be through parternships with private and public clinics Promotion will be through coin giveaways on the side chain.